worldbank/covid-mobile-data/cdr-aggregation/README.md

 * The parquet files will be processed using spark to produce aggregate indicators.
 See list of indicators in the indicator section.
 * Save the aggregated indicators in normal unpartitioned csv files in the `<base_path>/results/<country_code>/<telecom_alias>`  folder.

+The aggregation  builds on much of the work that has been developed by [Flowminder](https://web.flowminder.org) for the purpose of supporting MNOs in producing basic indicators.
+Their code can be found in their [GitHub account](https://github.com/Flowminder).

 ### Indicators

 * __Timeframe__: Indicators are built using data from Feb 1 2020 and going forward in real time.